 Hosting Professional Fellows

 Are you passionate about advancing disability-inclusive civic engagement globally?
 Do you enjoy sharing knowledge with professionals from other countries and engaging in cross-cultural dialogue?
-Apply to host a Fellow from Kenya, Tanzania, Uganda, or Ethiopia in the Professional Fellows Program on Inclusive Civic Engagement.
-Applications for hosting a Spring 2025 Fellow will open in the fall of 2024.
+Apply to host a Fellow from Kenya, Tanzania or Uganda in the Professional Fellows Program on Inclusive Civic Engagement.
+Applications for hosting a Spring 2025 Fellow are due January 31, 2025.
+Go here to apply.

 Learn more on this page about hosting a Fellow, the benefits of being a host, qualifications for hosting, host responsibilities, the application process, and more.